AdobeDocs/commerce-admin.en/help/inventory-management/migrate.md

 - [!DNL Inventory Management] supports B2B catalogs.
 Currently, all B2B products must be assigned to the Default Source and Default Stock.

-## [!DNL Commerce] Order Management and Inventory Management
+## [!DNL Commerce Order Management] and [!DNL Inventory Management]

-[Commerce Order Management (MCOM)][1] is not compatible with the Inventory Management.
+[Commerce Order Management (MCOM)][1] is not compatible with the [!DNL Inventory Management].
 When installed, MCOM modules provide all inventory management features to [!DNL Commerce], including single- and multi-source management, stocks, reservations, and more.
 The [!DNL Inventory Management] modules are disabled by default.

-MCOM provides extensive features and services for advanced omnichannel order management, global inventory and multisourcing, store to warehouse fulfillment, and centralized customer service.
+MCOM provides extensive features and services for advanced omnichannel order management, global inventory and multi-sourcing, store to warehouse fulfillment, and centralized customer service.
 For a complete list of features, see the [MCOM Feature list][2].

 [!DNL Inventory Management] extends existing [!DNL Commerce] features with additional options to track in-process orders, on-hand inventory, available inventory for a stock, and APIs for extension development.